Jan 21 2019 – WiseUpWinnipeg

 Has any one tried this?

 If denied it may require filing a motion application (free for non civil including HTA matters) with the Provincial Court.
 E.g 408 York Ave, Wpg.
-Which will be heard by a proper Justice not a JJP aka majistrate like POC / Traffic / Kangaroo Court.
+Which will be heard by a proper Justice not a JJP aka majistrate like in POC / Traffic or as some senior Crown refer to it Kangaroo Court.

 Taking this option away hurts low income people, families and communities the hardest.
 Especially when they can stop the renewal of a drivers license or insurance for non payment and fines are up to six times higher than elsewhere in Canada.